jakerenzella/personal-website/content/posts/2020-03-11-creating-a-slack-like-emoji-experience-into-an-angular-2-app.md

 You can see the mat-icon when clicked will toggle the showEmojiPicker boolean.

 The final part of this puzzle is to insert the selected emoji into the input/contenteditable field.
-The hand `(emojiClick)="addEmoji($event)"` nicely handles this for us.
-Our method simple injects the emoji from the event into our string, something like:
+The handy: `(emojiClick)="addEmoji($event)"` provides a simple method to do so.
+Our addEmoji simple injects the emoji from the event into our string, something like:

 ```html
 addEmoji(e: Event) { this.input.first.nativeElement.innerText += e.emoji.native